wenmoon/hodlmybot/README.md

 ```

 ## Updating historical data
 The bot works best if it can continuously poll the latest data from several sources, and import them into the database in the form of historical data.
-For this purpose there are a few scripts can be added to `cron`.
+For this purpose you have the `updater.py` script in `hodlcore` to be used with `cron`.

 ### CoinMarketCap
-Use `cron-cmc.py` to import the latest data from Coinmarketcap, which becomes the historical data used for token metrics.
-You must run this at least once.
+Imports the latest data from Coinmarketcap, which becomes the historical data used for token metrics.

 ### Twitter
-Use `cron-twitter.py` to gather historical followers metrics from the tracked twitter accounts.
-You must run this at least once.
-There is a default set of accounts that will be tracked, and to update these based on the currently top ranked tokens, run `cron-twitter-update.py`.
+Gathers historical followers metrics from the tracked twitter accounts.

 ### Reddit
-Use `cron-reddit.py` to gather historical subscribers metrics from the tracked Reddit subreddits.
-You must run this at least once.
-There is a default set of subreddits that will be tracked, and to update these based on the currently top ranked tokens, run `cron-reddit-update.py`.
+Gather historical subscribers metrics from the tracked Reddit subreddits.